 Finish No Earlier Than (FNET) - applied to a task that must finish no earlier than a specified date.
 The constraint date will be applied to the finish date of the task and the task will move forward in time to the date specified for this constraint.

 Finish No Later Than (FNLT) - applied to a task that must finish no later than a specified date.
 During tracking, tasks will move forward in the schedule.
-Tasks with a Finish No Later Than constraints will move forward and stop at the constraint date.
+Tasks with Finish No Later Than constraints will move forward and stop at the constraint date.

 Start No Earlier Than (SNET) - applied to a task that must start no earlier than a specified date.
 The constraint date will be applied to the start date of the task and the task will move forward in time to the date specified for this constraint.